 Skip to main content

 Use this guide to upgrade your PayPal integration from the JavaScript SDK v5 to the JavaScript SDK v6.
-The v6 SDK improves security with client tokens, introduces custom elements for UI, and uses payment sessions to manage checkout flows.
+The v6 SDK introduces custom elements for UI, uses payment sessions to manage checkout flows, and offers flexible authentication with a client ID or client token.

 Compare v5 and v6